 Because China’s doors have remained closed to the West for so long, people are fascinated to learn more about the country, its people and its culture.
 China and its territories form such a large group and China alone is home to 1.42 billion people.
 Thus, it is inevitable that there will be a variety of Chinese languages as well as regional dialects.
 Still, for the Western world, when theChinese language is mentioned, it is either Mandarin Chinese or Cantonese Chinese.
 However, for interpreting companies, it is very critical to know which version of Chinese language they have to handle when they are given a Chinese interpreting project.

 As already mentioned, several minority groups exist in China and its territories and each one of them has their own unique language and dialect.
 However, due to a government declaration, Mandarin Chinese has become China’s most used language, with 918 million speaking it as their first language.

-- Several component parts typically make up the Chinese characters.
+Several component parts typically make up the Chinese characters.
 One example is the term biáng.
-It is considered as the most complicated among the Chinese characters.
-It has 11 component parts and has 62 tonal strokes.
+It is considered the most complicated among the Chinese characters.
+The term has 11 component parts and has 62 tonal strokes.
 It is a mysterious character that does not have a meaning and is not used in Modern Standard Mandarin!
-It is an onomatopoeia for the sound of noodles slapping against the table of a chef.
+The term is an onomatopoeia for the sound of noodles slapping against the table of a chef.

 Differences Between English and Chinese languages

 Now that you have learned some facts about the fascinating Chinese language, take a look at its many difference from the English language.
 This will help you understand more about the language and prepare you for the hurdles you are going to face if you plan to learn Chinese.
 Of course, there are plus and minus points in English versus Chinese in terms grammatical rules.